MicrosoftDocs/cpp-docs/docs/windows/menu-editor.md

 1. In the **New Item** box that appears to the right, type the name of the new menu command.
 This new command will appear first on the submenu menu.

-1. Add additional menu commands to the submenu menu.
+1. Add more menu commands to the submenu menu.

 ### To insert a new menu between existing menus